 With the aid of lively color photos and illustrations, along with practical suggestions and activities, readers follow stories of young people around the world addressing water concerns and learn about issues such as clean water access, coral reef damage, runoff pollution, trash islands, factory fishing, and bottled water.

-Teens are answering the call to help our environment by being green, and to rescue our oceans and waterways by going blue.
+Teens are answering the call to help our environment by being green, and now they can help rescue our oceans and waterways by going blue.

 “Not just another book about the environment, this volume . . . [has] outstanding features [that] include fact-filled sidebars, stories about scientists, full-color charts, and an abundance of high-quality photos . . .
 Instructors will find this to be a valuable resource for planning active learning exercises.”—School Library Journal, starred review